 On the first day you wear your hearing aids, some sounds may seem too loud—water running in the kitchen sink, the mantle clock ticking, the crinkling of plastic grocery bags, and footsteps in the next room.
 What’s different is that your brain is learning how to prioritize those sounds.
-Hearing loss is a gradual process, a little bit of patience and practice will help build and refine your hearing-to-brain connection.
+Hearing loss is a gradual process, as is regaining the sounds you were once missing.
+A little bit of patience and practice will help build and refine your hearing-to-brain connection.
 Start by wearing your hearing aids 30 minutes a day, gradually building up to wearing them all day.

-By the middle of day four of wearing hearing aids, you may find yourself feeling a bit tired and overstimulated by the full range of frequencies you’re hearing.
+By the middle of day four, you may find yourself feeling a bit tired and overstimulated by the full range of frequencies you’re hearing.
 Listening will continue to become easier as the week goes on; you may even have to ask people to stop yelling as you can hear them more clearly.
 Try some simple hearing exercises, like listening to the lyrics of songs you know by heart or watch your favorite TV game show and guess the answers without reading them off the screen.
 You’re training for a hearing marathon, not a listening sprint.

 As you enter week two, you’ll find conversations are better, that you’re easier to talk to and have a greater understanding of what’s being said, instead of guessing to fill in missed words and misinterpreting meaning.
-In week three, you should be able to hear voices more noticeably without thinking so much about it, the amount of effort you’ll need to put into listening will decrease, you’ll feel more energized because your brain isn’t working as hard to process sounds.
+In week three, you should be able to hear voices more clearly without thinking so much about it.
+Your brain is filtering out insignificant sounds and isn’t working as hard to process those sounds.
+The amount of effort you’ll need to put into listening will decrease, leaving you feeling more energized and communicative.

-There will come a breakthrough moment about 21 days into wearing your hearing aids on a regular basis; that aha moment when you realize you can differentiate between quiet sounds and silence, between everyday noises and the unusual or unexpected.
-You’ll find yourself doing things you haven’t done in years, like enjoying bird songs, the sound of leaves rustling in the wind or conversations with friends in a busy restaurant.
+There will come a breakthrough moment about three weeks into wearing your hearing aids (on a regular basis); that aha moment when you realize you can differentiate between quiet sounds and silence, between everyday noises and the unusual or unexpected.
+Conversations will be easier and you’ll find yourself doing things you haven’t done in years, like enjoying bird songs, the sound of leaves rustling in the wind, or conversations with friends in a busy restaurant.
 You’ll be amazed by how much you’ve been missing.